ladislavovic/java-snippets/notes.md

   bi-directional and the other side has to be annotated with @ContainedIn.
   If not, Hibernate Search has no way to update the root index when the associated entity is updated

+* at always reindex whole document.
+Does not matter how many indexed properties you change, it always create whole fulltext document and reindex it.

 Lucene